Whether at the start of the year, before a summer holiday, or in the run up to Christmas; saving money is an exciting and empowering feeling!

-Without some sort of strategy in place, therefore, it can quickly become a demotivating, daunting and disheartening feeling, too.
+Without some sort of strategy in place, however, it can quickly become a demotivating, daunting and disheartening feeling, too.

 Thankfully, using a saving technique means it doesn’t have to feel that way.